 - 'Excellent website, good choice of funds, prompt transaction notes and timely valuations.
 Very good customer service with a named representative.'

 - 'Good for information with daily ideas for investment.'

 - 'Pretty good website and investor information.
-Their website seems to be pretty basic compared to other platforms.
+Its website seems to be pretty basic compared to other platforms.
 There is quite a lot you can't do.
-Dealing with them over the phone is a lengthy process.'
+Dealing with it over the phone is a lengthy process.'

 Find out more: the best and worst investment platforms

 Below are the charges associated with a Fidelity Stocks and Shares Isa.

 - 0.35% if you have a 'regular savings plan' or £45 if you don't, on anything less than £7,500